Shripenbrevirus

-Penstylhamaparvovirus is a genus of viruses in the subfamily Hamaparvovirinae of the virus family Parvoviridae.
+Shripenbrevirus is a genus of viruses in the subfamily Penbrevirinae of the virus family Parvoviridae.
 Shrimp and insects serve as natural hosts.
-There is only one species in this genus: Infectious hypodermal and hematopoietic necrosis virus (Penstylhamaparvovirus decapod1).
+There is only one species in this genus: Infectious hypodermal and hematopoietic necrosis virus, also called Penaeus stylirostris penstyldensovirus 1 (Shripenbrevirus decapod1).

 Structure

-Viruses in Penstylhamaparvovirus are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
+Viruses in Shripenbrevirus are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
 The diameter is around 21-22 nm.
 Genomes are linear, around 4kb in length.